A Complete Guide To The 2 – 5 day Singapore Itinerary For Things To Do

 It’s fair to say Singapore’s China town sells everything.
 I picked up a new watch for $3 and to this day it’s still working, fingers crossed.
 Furthermore, there is also plenty of places to eat in China town.
-The food is tasty, however the prices can be expensive.
+The food is tasty, however, the prices can be expensive.
 I had some of Singapore’s Chinatown chicken and rice, it cost me $9.
 Could get 5 meals for that in Thailand.

 This one provides the best views of Singapore.
-Also, there is a $20 admission fee to the bar at the top of the Marina Bay hotel, however, you can spend this on drinks so it won’t cost you a single dime to see the best views in Singapore.
+What does the Marina bay hotel cost?
+There is a $20 admission fee to the bar at the top of the Marina Bay hotel, however, you can spend this on drinks so it won’t cost you a single dime to see the best views in Singapore.

 You should try to reach the bar at the top just before sunset.
 You will see an extraordinary sunset behind Singapore’s structural buildings and then you will get to see the stunning nightlife.

 Day 3 on the Best things to do in Singapore

 Shopping in Singapore?
 This overwhelming 24-hour shopping mall in Singapore is a place you need to visit for some goodies when staying in amazing Singapore.
 Originally opened in 1971 as a small-clothes store.
 Now this gigantic superstore offers everything from sweets to electrical goods.
 Also, each large floor is dedicated to a category.
 I.e level 2 is for food, I think there are 5 floors in Singapore’s Mustafa shopping centre.